chjj/bdoc/README.md

 A zero-dependency package which vendors [JSDoc][jsdoc] and all of its dependencies for security and simplicity.

-bdoc makes use of the fact that NPM allows non-toplevel `node_modules` directories to be packaged.
-It follows the same versioning scheme as jsdoc: e.g. `bdoc@3.5.5` should be equivalent to `jsdoc@3.5.5`.
+bdoc follows the same versioning scheme as jsdoc: e.g. `bdoc@3.5.5` should be equivalent to `jsdoc@3.5.5`.

 ## Reasoning